 Secondments and short stays A fundamental part of the training in TITAN is the use of secondments, to contribute towards multidisciplinary, intersectoral and international training goals.
 In general, the secondments will focus on the collection/analysis of experimental/numerical data, the use of industry experience to help develop representative tests/experiments/configurations, and the implementation of new tools, with specific tasks specified in table 3.1f.
 While individual research projects may already involve multidisciplinary elements, academic secondments of 1-2 months duration will be targeted so that DCs broaden the number of disciplines (experimental, numerical, theoretical) employed in their work.
 To enhance DC exposure to industry and enhance career development opportunities, secondments of 1–3 months duration will be targeted at specific industrial partners, providing practical aeroengine development experience, enhancing the transfer of knowledge and tool development experience, and providing an understanding of innovation driven development.
 Finally, where possible secondments to a different country from that of the host will be prioritised, so DCs also gain international research experience, and a wider knowledge of different working cultures, practices, and environments.
 Industrial secondments are planned for all DCs based in academic institutions.

 Network conferences and webinars Two consortium-wide conferences will be arranged throughout the project, one at the midway point (month 24) and one at the project end (month 48).
 Every DC will present their work and receive feedback from the whole consortium.
 International experts from industry and academia who are outside the network will also be invited to give plenary talks, helping to disseminate findings beyond the network.
 Where possible, these conferences will be scheduled immediately prior to other major international conferences, that network members would also attend.
+A relevant example here is the 2027 Symposium on Thermoacoustics in Combustion: Industry meets Academia (SoTiC) at TUB, which is being co-organized by Profs.
+Bothien (who co-organized SoTIC2021 and 2023) and Oberleithner.
+The mid-term conference will be combined with this event.
 This will reduce excess travel and have the major benefit of permitting students and researchers outside of the network to join, broadening research links and aiding dissemination.
 Additionally, annual webinar series will give each DC a chance to present their research to the network and wider partner research groups, while also eliminating unnecessary travel.

 SPOCs and eLearning material Microsoft Teams will be used to share resources/data, learning materials, presentations, and tools within the network.
 A project website will also be setup to describe the project and provide links to all open access material.
-Two existing Small Private Online Courses (SPOCs) from CERFACS (Fundamentals of Turbulent Combustion, Fundamentals of Thermoacoustic Instabilities) will be integrated into the CDPs where relevant.
+Two existing Small Private Online Courses (SPOCs) from CERFACS (Fundamentals of Turbulent Combustion, Fundamentals of Thermoacoustic Instabilities) and a video tutorial on the taX network model toolbox available on YouTube will be integrated into the CDPs where relevant.
 The use of this hybrid learning methodology, which combines traditional in-person teaching and on-line resources, provides more flexibility over the timing and structure of the learning.
 Furthermore, the workshops will be used to create user guidelines and examples for each of the tools developed, which will be integrated into a SPOC at the end of the project, helping to ensure the development of sustainable training materials.

 iii) External and wider network training